AaltoAsia/O-MI/README.md

     }
 }
 ```
-For internal agents, configuration has Bootable's classname and Agent's
+For internal agents, configuration has classname and
-configuration file pairs.
+configuration filepath of the agents in pairs.

 NOTE: application.conf can also have a lot of Akka, Spray and Database (slick) specific settings: